Heat wave kills hundreds of animals at Chilliwack’s Reptile Room - BC Local News

 With the new part still on its way, not due to arrive for several more days, and install not booked for several days beyond that, the Reptile Room was in a bad spot when temperatures started nudging into the 30s.

-On Friday, when the thermometre shot up into the mid 30s, Quiring started losing animals.
+On Friday, when the thermometer shot up into the mid 30s, Quiring started losing animals.

 “We lost hundreds in the first 24 hours,” she said.
-“At least 140 mice, five Guinea pigs or so, three bunnies, likely 40 or more African soft firs, 30 hamsters, four gerbils and close to 100 rats.
+“At least 140 mice, five Guinea pigs or so, three bunnies, likely 40 or more African soft fur rats, 30 hamsters, four gerbils and close to 100 rats.
 Only two snakes and eight geckos have died on the rodent side.

 “We spent a significant amount of money on portable air conditioners and fans, but it didn’t help.”